 At its entrance is a copy of Michelangelo’s David as well as the famous Hercules and Cacus statues.

-Inside we can find the Cinquecento Hall, the largest in Florence, and a place where audiences and events are still held.
+Steping inside with the audioguide (audioguides), we can find the Cinquecento Hall, the largest in Florence, and a place where audiences and events are still held.
 It was formerly used as a meeting place for the 500-member Grand Council.
 Michelangelo and Leonardo Da Vinci were planning to paint a few frescoes in the room.
 In the end, however, Vasari was responsible for portraying the life of Cosme I through his art.

 LOGGIA DEI LANZI